The Hubble constant from galaxy cluster scaling-relation and SNe Ia observations: a consistency test: Methodology

 The quantity $Y_X$ depends on the intra-cluster gas mass, $M_g$ and also $Y_X \propto M_g \propto D_A^{3/2} D_L$.
 Again, if we consider a valid CDDR relation in a reference cosmology with $\Omega_m = 0.3$ and $H_0 = 70$ km/sec/Mpc then we get, $Y_X \propto (D_A^{ref})^{5/2}$.
 So in order to make our analysis independent of the reference cosmology, we multiply the $Y_X$ with $D_A^{5/2}$/ $(D_A^{ref})^{5/2}$.
 So from Eq~\ref{eq:firstratio}, we can write,

 As it is largely known, the hierarchical structure formation theory results in galaxy cluster scaling-relations, where gravity is the dominant process.
-In other words, self-similar models predict simple scaling relations between basic galaxy cluster properties such as the above scaling relation \cite{1986MNRAS.222..323K}.
-It should be stressed however these relations are valid only if the condition of hydrostatic equilibrium holds.
-This assumption also breaks down in disturbed systems undergoing mergers.
+In other words, self-similar models predict simple scaling relations between basic galaxy cluster properties such as the above scaling relation \cite{1986MNRAS.222..323K}. { It should be stressed however these relations are valid only if the condition of hydrostatic equilibrium holds.
+This assumption also breaks down in disturbed systems undergoing mergers and neglects the effects of physical processes internal to the cluster such as feedback from active galactic nuclei and star formation.

+In this line, a recent work \cite{2020JCAP...12..027H}, by using galaxy cluster observations, the cosmic distance duality relation validity and SNe Ia, through a Bayesian analysis showed that other $C(z)$ functions (besides $C$ as an universal constant) cannot be still discarded.
+Therefore, an observational verification of the scaling-relations are still welcome for galaxy cluster cosmology. }